ItsChika26/WebAppProject-Early-Pass-Platform/README.md

 - **Account Activation**: Teachers are inactive until admin approval

 ### 👨‍🏫 Teacher Application & Approval
-- Teachers submit applications during signup with their courses and years
+- Teachers apply during signup by checking "I am a teacher" (no course/year details required)
 - Applications enter a **Pending** state and teachers are deactivated
 - Admins receive email notifications for new applications
 - Admin approval via Django admin interface:
   - Teacher is activated and added to the `teacher` group
-  - Classes are automatically created for each (course, year) combination
-  - Students with matching years are **auto-enrolled** into these classes
+  - Teacher can then log in and propose classes
-- Idempotent approval process prevents duplicate classes/enrollments
+- Simplified approval process focuses on identity verification

 ### 📚 Class Proposal System
-- Approved teachers can propose additional classes after registration
+- **All teachers** use the proposal system to create classes (including newly approved teachers)
 - Proposal workflow:
-  - Teachers visit `/classes/propose/` to submit proposals
+  - Teachers visit `/classes/propose/` to submit proposals with class name and year
   - Admins review and approve via Django admin
-  - On approval, classes are created and students are auto-enrolled
+  - On approval, classes are created and students are auto-enrolled based on their year
 - Validation ensures class names and year ranges are proper
+- This is now the **only way** for teachers to create classes

 ### 🎓 Student Experience
 - Students specify their year during signup